MDSRoboticsTeam/STEM/Electronics/LED Current Limiting.md

 ### KVL Loop

-First we sum te voltages using KVL, beginning at the lower lect point in the circuit and continuing back to that point.
-Remember that the sum is zero, and we use the sign first found when entering each element.
+First we sum te voltages using KVL, beginning at the lower left point in the circuit and continuing clockwise back to that point.
+Remember that the total sum is zero (KVL), and we use the sign first found when entering each element.

 Asseen in the diagram, we have the following voltages: